-An annual BDO devised report has come to the conclusion that over half of the Canadian population is living life paycheque to paycheque.
+An annual BDO devised report has come to the conclusion that over half of the Canadian population is living life paycheque to paycheque and are under Canadian debt.
 This type of lifestyle coupled with the burden of credit debt, makes the day to day life of Canadians much tougher.
 Whilst the present, for the Canadian population remains bleak, financial hardship is expected to remain even in the future of Canadians.
 BDO the accounting firm crunched the numbers and shared that more than a third of Canadians do not have retirement savings to fall on when they finally decide to leave the labour market.

 Courtesy of BDO, a survey was conducted where 53 percent of Canadians, had little to no disposable income.
 Meaning after deductions in the form of taxes and mandatory deductions, Canadians do not have the ability to manage debts they may have incurred during their lifetime.
 Out of the 2000 people utilized as the testing sample for the survey, 53 percent recorded having increasing credit debt burdens, while 40 percent of the sample, owing mortgage sums as well.